Killynaff: History

 John Blachford was born in 1598 in Ashmore, Dorset, England, the son of Richard and Frances Blachford.
 He became a merchant in Dorchester, Dorset but fled to France in 1633 when facing a warrant from the Exchequer for not paying customs.
 He married Mary Renald from Devon and died at Lissanover, County Cavan in 1661 and was buried at St. Orvins in Dublin (probably St. Audoen's Church, Dublin (Church of Ireland)) despite wishing to be buried back in Dorchester.
 His will was published on 9 January 1665 leaving his son John Blachford as his sole heir.
 An Inquisition held in Cavan on 21 May 1667 found that his widow Mary Blachford and his heir John were seized of, inter alia, the land of Kellenaw alias Killenaught.
 He had sons John, Thomas, Ambrose and William (who became a Major) and daughters Mary and Frances.
 Major William Blachford was born in 1658 and died at Lissanover on 28 March 1727.
 The Blachford family gravestones in Templeport Church read as follows- This monument was erected by MAJOR WILLIAM / BLASHFORD of Lisnover in 1721 to the memory of / his father, JOHN BLASHFORD, late of the same Esqr. but / from Dorchester in Dorsetshire, the place of his / nativity, who in his lifetime chose this for a burying / place, for himself and family, but died in Dublin / was buried in St. Orvins Church but his wife, MARY / RENALD of a Devonsheire family is buried here / as also three sons and two daughters, viz JOHN / AMBROSE AND THOMAS; MARY AND FRANCES / Here likewise lies buried two wives of MAJOR WILLIAM BLASHFORD, son to the said JOHN BLASHFORD viz / MARY MAGHEE of an ancient Family in Lincolnsheire.
 CORNET CHIDLEY BLACHFORD, son to MAJOR WILLIAM BLACHFORD, leys buried here who dyed August ye 29th, 1722.
 This aboue MAJOR WILLIAM BLACHFORD. / That erected this monument, died the 28th of March 1727, aged 69 years.

 A deed dated 13 Nov 1738 includes: Lord Angleseys part of Killenoph.

 The 1790 Cavan Carvaghs list spells the name as Kilnenagh.

 The Tithe Applotment Books for 1827 list nine tithepayers in the townland.

 The Killynaff Valuation Office Field books are available for 1839-1841.

 Griffith's Valuation of 1857 lists five landholders in the townland.

+The Kells family have lived in the townland for about 300 years.